Essay Topic Analysis

 Optional Essay: Please provide any additional information to the Admissions Committee that you believe is important and/or will address any areas of concern that will be beneficial to the Admissions Committee in considering your application.
 (200 words)

 This essay will be best used to address liabilities in one’s application rather than to provide “bonus” information to the adcom.
 Candidates with questionable quantitative records, gaps in employment, or unusual recommenders should take advantage of this opportunity to offer explanations or outline plans to address potential issues.

-Following up on the announcement of Kellogg’s 2014-2015 essay questions, we wanted to offer some thoughts on how aspiring Northwestern MBA students might approach this element of the application.
+Following up on the announcement of the Kellogg essay questions for 2014-15, we wanted to offer some thoughts on how aspiring Northwestern MBA students might approach this element of the application.

 Kellogg’s essay set this season consists of just two required responses totaling 900 words, in contrast to its three essays last year.
 Notably, the school has done away with its question about the applicant’s post-MBA plans and reasons for interest in Kellogg, though it’s possible that applicants will be asked to comment briefly on these subjects in their data forms.
 As for the two questions that remain, while the wording of each of these prompts has changed, their essence remains similar to the school’s questions from last year, with the first essay centering on the applicant’s resilience in the face of challenge or obstacle, and the second focusing on leadership ability.

 Let’s take a closer look at each of these prompts:

 Essay 1: Resilience.
 Perseverance.
 Grit.
 Call it what you will….
 Challenges can build character.
 Describe a challenging experience you’ve had.
 How were you tested?
 What did you learn?
 (450 words)